University of Latvia launches the European Commission’s Copernicus Atmosphere Monitoring Service National Collaboration Programme in Latvia

 research space international collaboration

-At the Faculty of Exact Sciences and Technology (FST) of the University of Latvia (UL), the implementation of the European Centre for Medium-Range Weather Forecasts (ECMWF) Copernicus Atmosphere Monitoring Service National Collaboration Programme (CAMS NCP) in Latvia has been launched.
+At the Faculty of Science and Technology (FST) of the University of Latvia (UL), the implementation of the European Centre for Medium-Range Weather Forecasts (ECMWF) Copernicus Atmosphere Monitoring Service National Collaboration Programme (CAMS NCP) in Latvia has been launched.
 This initiative is part of the European Commission’s Copernicus Earth Observation component of the EU Space Programme, which aims to provide high-quality atmospheric observation and forecast data to support decision-making across the environment, health, energy, and climate sectors.

 Copernicus.jpg